dgarske/wolfmqtt/README.md

 If you are having issues with thread synchronization on Linux consider using not the conditional signal (`WOLFMQTT_NO_COND_SIGNAL`).

+If using message pointers from stack in a thread that can be terminated consider using `WOLFMQTT_DYN_PENDRESP` to allocate pending response information from heap.
+By default it comes from the message object itself.

 ### Atomic publish and subscribe examples
 In the `examples/pub-sub` folder, there are two simple client examples:
 * mqtt-pub - publishes to a topic